 School Accountability Report Cards (SARC)

-Since 1988, state law requires all public schools receiving state funding to prepare and distribute a SARC.
-A similar requirement is found in the No Child Left Behind (NCLB) Act.
+State law requires all public schools receiving state funding to prepare and distribute a SARC.
 The purpose of the report card is to provide parents and the community with important information about each public school.
 A SARC can be an effective way for a school to report on its progress in achieving goals.

 What information does the SARC contain?